jsnjuan/Competitive-Programming/README.md

 ### Project Euler

-ProjecEuler.net is a nice math problems site intended _for the inquiring mind to delve into unfamiliar areas and learn new concepts in a fun and recreational context_, as stated in his website's description.
+ProjecEuler.net is a nice math problems site intended _for the inquiring mind to delve into unfamiliar areas and learn new concepts in a fun and recreational context_, as stated in his website.
 It is also advised that the use of a computer programming skills will be required to solve most problems.